-The type of thermistor you choose will depend primarily on the operating temperature range.
-These guidelines for selecting the range and resolution will apply to any thermistor.
-10 K thermistors are generally a good choice for most laser diode applications where high stability is required near room temperatures.
-Similarly, 10 K thermistors are often a good choice for cooling applications where you want to operate at temperatures from -40°C to room temperature.
+The type of thermistor chosen will depend primarily on the operating temperature range.
+These guidelines for selecting the range and resolution will apply to any thermistor. $10k\Omega$ thermistors are generally a good choice for most laser diode applications where high stability is required near room temperatures.
+Similarly, $10k\Omega$ thermistors are often a good choice for cooling applications where operating temperatures are from -40°C to room temperature.

-If you require a different temperature range or the accuracy you need can't be achieved with either current setting, select another thermistor.
+If different temperature range is required or the accuracy needed can't be achieved with either current setting, select another thermistor.
 Thermistor temperature curves, supplied by the manufacturer, show the resistance versus temperature range for many other thermistors.
-Contact a Newport application engineer with your specific application.
+Contact a Newport application engineer with the specific application.

-6.3.1.6 The Steinhart-Hart Equation
+6.3.1.1 The Steinhart-Hart Equation